Mathijs-Bakker/godotdev.nvim/README.md

 # godotdev.nvim

-Batteries-included Neovim plugin for **Godot game development** (Godot 4.3+), using Neovim as an external editor.
+Batteries-included Neovim plugin for **Godot game development**, using Neovim as an external editor.
 Provides LSP support for GDScript and Godot shaders, DAP debugging, and Treesitter syntax highlighting.

 ## Features